-Professionals: Advance Care Planning
+Professionals: Advance care planning

 Below are two resources that may be useful to you.
-The two CHAT Bundles are appropriate aids for professionals to use when initiating a conversation with a patient, family member or carer.
+The two Chat Bundles are appropriate aids for professionals to use when initiating a conversation with a patient, family member or carer.

 Additionally, watch a short video with Janet Bilton, an Advanced Nurse Practitioner, discussing the methods that can be employed when having difficult conversations remotely.

-Professionals: Advance Care Planning during COVID-19
+Professionals: Advance care planning during COVID-19

-COVID-19 best practice for Advance Care Planning has largely focused on the process of recording an individual’s treatment peferences.
+COVID-19 best practice for advance care planning has focused largely on the process of recording an individual’s treatment peferences.
 Evidence suggests that some of the main benefits that patients and their loved ones experience from planning is the strengthened relationships with each other and their clinical teams, and support through the experiences of living and dying.
 These benefits come largely from the conversations that constitute the planning process, particularly when these occur over time and include the patient’s family and loved ones.

 Professionals: Practical care for a dying person

-Are you concerned how you can practically care for someone who is in their last days and hours of life?
+Are you concerned about how you can practically care for someone who is in their last days and hours of life?
 This leaflet gives advice on how to help a person in a number of different ways, ranging from giving consideration to the atmosphere, to understanding breathlessness and even how to look after yourself throughout a difficult time.
 It is important to be aware of what to expect and know how to make the experience as comfortable as possible.